 WARNING: The #1 natural disaster isn’t covered by homeowners insurance.

 Floods have caused billions of dollars in flood losses in the U.S. over the years.
 Being insured against this possibility is one of your best forms of protection.
 Since flooding is not covered under your homeowner’s insurance policy, the best way to protect your home is through the National Flood Insurance Program.

 The following information comes from the National Flood Insurance Guide booklet available from FEMA.

 After reading the information here contact your insurance agent or your insurance company and set up an appointment.
 If your agent does not write flood insurance policies, you can contact FEMA and be put in touch with an agent that does.
 The Lyon County Floodplain Manager has a list of local insurance agents who can help you.

 Remember, floods occur in all 50 states.
 And you are not covered until you’re flood covered.

 Floods usually strike without warning.
 With construction of more roads, shopping malls, residential areas, and industrial developments the chances of flooding only increases.

 FLOODS ARE THE #1 NATURAL DISASTER!

-More than six million homes were flooded last year alone.
+Millions of homes are flooded every year.
 People lost their belongings, personal mementos and they never saw it coming.

 Homeowners insurance does not cover flooding.
 Many people think Federal Disaster Assistance will cover them.
 It won’t!
 To be eligible the President must first declare a flood a Federal Disaster.
 And any assistance you receive is usually a loan that has to be repaid with interest.